OpenVMS: POSIX compatibility

 Various official Unix and POSIX compatibility layers were created for VMS.
-The first of which was DEC/Shell - which was a layered product consisting of ports of the Version 7 Unix Bourne shell and several other Unix utilities to VAX/VMS.
+The first of these was DEC/Shell, which was a layered product consisting of ports of the Bourne shell from Version 7 Unix and several other Unix utilities to VAX/VMS.
 In 1992, DEC released the POSIX for OpenVMS layered product, which included a shell based on the KornShell.
-POSIX for OpenVMS was later replaced by the open source GNV (GNU's not VMS) project, which was first included in OpenVMS media in 2002.
+POSIX for OpenVMS was later replaced by the open-source GNV (GNU's not VMS) project, which was first included in OpenVMS media in 2002.
 Amongst other GNU tools, GNV includes a port of the Bash shell to VMS.
-Examples of third party Unix compatibility layers for VMS include Eunice.
+Examples of third-party Unix compatibility layers for VMS include Eunice.

 Hobbyist programs

-In 1997 OpenVMS and a number of layered products were made available free of charge for hobbyist, non-commercial use as part of the OpenVMS Hobbyist Program.
+In 1997, OpenVMS and a number of layered products were made available free of charge for hobbyist, non-commercial use as part of the OpenVMS Hobbyist Program.
 Since then, several companies producing OpenVMS software have made their products available under the same terms, such as Process Software.
 Prior to the x86-64 port, the age and cost of hardware capable of running OpenVMS made emulators such as SIMH a common choice for hobbyist installations.

 In March 2020, HPE announced the end of the OpenVMS Hobbyist Program.
 This was followed by VSI's announcement of the Community License Program (CLP) in April 2020, which was intended as a replacement for the HPE Hobbyist Program.
-The CLP was launched in July 2020, and provides licenses for VSI OpenVMS releases on Alpha and Integrity systems.
-OpenVMS x86-64 licenses will be made available when a stable version is released for this architecture.
+The CLP was launched in July 2020, and provides licenses for VSI OpenVMS releases on Alpha, Integrity and x86-64 systems.
 OpenVMS for VAX is not covered by the CLP, since there are no VSI releases of OpenVMS VAX, and the old versions are still owned by HPE.